Carmine Galante: Power grab

 In January 1974, Galante was released from prison on parole.
-Following his release from prison, Galante allegedly ordered the bombing of the doors to the private mausoleum of his enemy Frank Costello, who had died in 1973, in St. Michael's Cemetery.

-On February 23, 1974, at a meeting at the Americana Hotel in Manhattan, the Commission named Philip "Rusty" Rastelli as boss.
+Following his release, he allegedly ordered the bombing of the private mausoleum of his enemy Frank Costello, who had died in 1973, in St. Michael's Cemetery.
+On February 23, 1974, at a meeting at the Americana Hotel in Manhattan, the governing body known as the Commission named Philip "Rusty" Rastelli as Bonnano boss.
 When Rastelli was sent to prison in 1976, Galante seized control of the Bonannos as unofficial acting boss and in turn becoming de facto boss.

-During the late 1970s, Galante allegedly organized the murders of at least eight members of the Gambino family, with whom he had an intense rivalry, to take over a massive drug-trafficking operation.
+During the late 1970s, Galante allegedly organized the murders of at least eight members of the Gambino family, with whom he had an intense rivalry, to take over a massive drug trafficking operation.
 On March 3, 1978, Galante's parole was revoked by the United States Parole Commission for allegedly associating with other Bonanno mobsters, and he was sent back to prison.
 However, on February 27, 1979, a judge ruled that the government had illegally revoked Galante's parole and ordered his immediate release.